 - 1 litre water or vegetable stock (or chicken stock if you don’t need this to be veggie)

-- Add in the garlic, ginger, cumin and cayenne pepper.
-Lower the heat and fry for 1 more minute.
+- Add in the garlic, ginger, cumin and cayenne pepper and fry for 1 more minute.
 Then add in the tinned tomatoes, lentils, water or stock and some salt and pepper.
 Bring to the boil, cover with a lid and then turn down and simmer for 30 minutes until the lentils are really soft.
 Stir occasionally.

-- When the soup is ready, squeeze in the juice of 1 lemon and add more water if you think the soup is looking too thick.
+- When the soup is ready, squeeze in the juice of 1 lemon (or to taste) and add more water if you think the soup is looking too thick.